 Apply for an Apple Developer Account

 Once your Apple ID has been registered and confirmed, navigate to the Apple Developer Program Enrollment page to start the enrollment process.

-- Note: Please enroll as an “Organization”.
-We will not be able to submit your app under an Individual or an Enterprise account.
+Ensure you follow the steps to enroll as an “Organization”.
+Guidebook cannot submit your app to the App Store under an Individual or an Enterprise account.

 After you complete the enrollment forms, a representative from Apple will call and/or email you in order to verify your enrollment information and continue the enrollment process.

 After verification, you will receive a confirmation email.
 This email will also include steps for you to pay for your Apple Developer Program membership.

 If you are an accredited institution, government entity, or non-profit organization located in Brazil, China, Japan, the United Kingdom, or the United States, you may be eligible for a membership fee waiver.